gouldmatt/treenomial/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 2 NOTEs:
+There was 1 NOTE:

 * checking installed package size ...
-NOTE installed size is  5.9Mb sub-directories of 1Mb or more: libs   5.8Mb
+NOTE installed size is  6.7Mb sub-directories of 1Mb or more: libs   6.6Mb

-* checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-    'treenomial-Ex_i386.Rout' 'treenomial-Ex_x64.Rout'
-    'examples_i386' 'examples_x64' 'tests_i386' 'tests_x64'

-These files/directories were created by R-hub.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.